 "Son of Fingal," replied the youth, "it is not long since I raised the spear.
 Few are the marks of my sword in war.
 But Fillan's soul is fire!
-The chiefs of Bolga + crowd around the shield of generous Cathmor.
+The chiefs of Bolga \ crowd around the shield of generous Cathmor.
 Their gathering is on that heath.
 Shall my steps approach their host?
 I yielded to Oscar alone, in the strife of the race, on Cona!"

 "Fillan, thou shalt not approach their host; nor fall before thy fame is known.
 My name is heard in song: when needful I advance.
-From the skirts of night I shall view them over all their gleaming tribes.
+From the skirts

-^{} That is, two sons in Ireland.
-Fergus, the second son of Fingal, was, at that time, on an expedition, which is mentioned in one of the lesser poems.
-He, according to some traditions, was the ancestor of Fergus, the son of Error Areath, commonly called Fergus the second in the Seotch histories.
-The beginning of the reign of Fergus over the Scots, is placed, by the most approved annals of Scotland, in the fourth vear of the fifth age: a full century after the death of Ossian.
-The gencalogy of his family is recorded thus by the Highland Senachies; Fergus Mac-Areath, Mac-Chongael, Mac-Fergus, Mar-Fiangael na buait; i.e. Fergus the son of Areath, the son of Congal, the son of Fergus, the son of Fingal the victorious.
+Fingal, was, at that time, on an expedition, which is mentioned in one of the lesser poems.
+He, according to some traditions, was the ancestor of Fergus, the son of Erc or Arcath, commonly called Fergus the second in the Scotch histories.
+The beginning of the reign of Fergus over the Scots, is placed, by the most approved annals of Scotland, in the fourth year of the fifth age; a full century after the death of Ossian.
+The genealogy of his family is recorded thus by the Highland Senachies : Fergus Mac-Arcath, Mac-Chongael, Mac-Fergus, Mac-Fiongael na buai'; i. e.
+Fergus the son of Arcath, the son of Congal, the son of Fergus, the son of Fingal the victorious.
 This subject is treated more at large, in the dissertation annexed to the poem.

-+ The southern parts of Ireland went, for some time, under the name of Bolga, from the Fir-bolg or Belgae of Britain, who settled a colony there.
-Bolg signifies a quiver, from which proceeds Fir-bolg, i.e. bow-men; so called from their using bows more than any of the neighbouring nations.
+\ The southern parts of Ireland went, for some time, under the name of Bolga, from the Fir-bolg, or Belgæ, of Britain, who settled a colony there.
+Bolg signifies a quiver, from which proceeds Fir-bolg, i. e. bow-men; so called from their using bows more than any of the neighbouring nations.

+of night I shall view them over all their gleaming tribes.
 Why, Fillan, didst thou speak of Oscar!
 Why awake my sigh?
-I must forget the warrior, till the storm is rolled away.
+I must forget \ the warrior, till the storm is rolled away.
 Sadness ought not to dwell in danger, nor the tear in the eye of war.
 Our fathers forgot their fallen sons, till the noise of arms was past.
 Then sorrow returned to the tomb, and the song of bards arose."
 The memory of those, who fell, quickly followed the departure of war: When the tumult of battle is past, the soul, in silence, melts away, for the dead.